scottyeager/info_foundation/src/decentralization/councils/threefold_councils.md

 # ThreeFold Councils

 ![alt](threefold-councils.jpg)
-- #TODO: get content from https://github.com/threefoldfoundation/info_councils also the gdocs in separate sub wiki sepaeate docs

 Following the true decentralized nature of ThreeFold we have instated 3 different councils to make decisions in regards to Foundation, Technology, & The Grid.